Ballad Health, ETSU partner with Harvard for study of rural hospitals

-Ballad Health announced Wednesday that it will partner with the Harvard Medical School and the East Tennessee State University Center for Rural Health Research for an independent study of hospitals in rural areas.
+Ballad Health announced Wednesday that it will partner with the Harvard Medical School and East Tennessee State University Center for Rural Health Research on an independent study of hospitals in rural areas.

 The study will explore hospital competition, services and expenses in rural areas that have few hospitals and fairly small populations.